felipevillazon/WavelengthShiftingFiber/README.md

 # WavelengthShiftingFiber
 Simulation of a single wavelength shifting fiber.
-We study the efficiency of the fibers by modifying several parameters regarding geometrical and physical properties
+We study the efficiency of the fibers by modifying several parameters regarding geometrical and physical properties.